 Do I need to take the TOEFL/IELTS/PTE?

-This requirement is waived for applicants who have completed the equivalent of a U.S. bachelor’s degree or a two-year master’s degree at an English-medium university.
+This requirement is waived for applicants who have completed the equivalent of a four-year U.S. bachelor’s degree or a two-year master’s degree at an English-medium university.
 Applicants must have completed their entire degree at the English-medium university in order to be eligible for the waiver.
-The language medium should be indicated on the self-reported transcript.
+The medium language of instruction must be indicated on your transcript or verified in a letter on official letterhead from the institution.
 Applicants who have two or more years of full-time work experience in the United States and are currently employed in the country are also waived.

 May I visit a class?